-We recall that the writer of Hebrews was trying to arrest a tendency on the part of his readers to neglect and drift from their great salvation (Heb.
+The writer of Hebrews was trying to arrest a tendency on the part of his readers to neglect and drift from their great salvation (Heb.
 2.1-3).
 He was attempting to encourage his readers to "give the more earnest heed to the things we have heard" so that they would confirm their faith by growing in their great salvation and, doing those good works of love and witness that are the mark of mature believers.

 The writer's solution to the neglect of salvation is to lead his readers to attend more diligently to it.
 And the linchpin for succeeding in this effort is to focus more earnestly and consistently on Jesus, the Author and Finisher of our faith.
-We may not be realizing the full scope and power of our salvation at present; and we may be falling short in our work of bringing the Lord's great salvation to the whole world (Heb.
-2.5-8).
-But if we will look to Jesus, see Him in His exalted glory, higher than the angels, seated at the right hand of God, controlling and upholding the entire universe and everything in it (Heb.
+If we will look to Jesus, see Him in His exalted glory, higher than the angels, seated at the right hand of God, controlling and upholding the entire universe and everything in it (Heb.
 2.9), then we can discover the vision, strength, courage, direction, and incentive we need to lay firm hold on our great salvation.